aldettinger/camel-quarkus-troubleshooting/README.md

 # Troubleshooting in native mode

 In native mode, an executable targeting a specific operating system is built.
-There is a first process assembling a command line to invoke the GraalVM native image tool.
+There is a first process assembling a command line to invoke the GraalVM `native image` tool.
-Then, `native-image` is invoked.
+Then, a second process is actually running the built command line in order to create the executable.

 Let's do a build with some interesting options: